wprender/cloudbreak-docs/docs/onprem.md

  * Cloudbreak GUI (3000)
  * User authentication (3001)

-Every command shall be executed as root **root**.
+Every command shall be executed as **root**.
 In order to get root privileges execute:

 ```
 sudo -i